-Loosely based off of the movie, the series takes place in 21st century Camden Town, London as it follows the adventures of a large family of dalmatians whose names all begin with the letter "D", and live in the titular address.
-The parents of these 99 pups are Doug (Rhashan Stone) and Delilah (Ella Kenion), the latter being a descendant of Pongo and Perdita.
+Taking place in the London neighborhood of Camden Town, the series follows the adventures of a large family of Dalmatians whose names all begin with the letter "D," and live at the titular address.
+The parents of these 99 pups are firedog Doug (Rhashan Stone) and doctor's assistant Delilah (Ella Kenion), the latter being a descendant of Pongo and Perdita.
 The eldest of these siblings are Dylan (Josh Brener), a pedantic control freak, and Dolly (Michaela Dietz), a reckless and rebellious tomboy, and this unlikely duo help keep the house in check when their parents are busy at work.

 Along with The 7D, The Lion Guard, Tangled: The Series, and Big Hero 6: The Series, 101 Dalmatian Street is a part of a resurgence in animated spinoffs of Disney animated films in the latter half of The New '10s.

-Not to be confused with 101 Dalmatians: The Series, which is a direct spinoff of the original movie.
-Compare The Loud House, another show focusing on a large family that have alliterative names.
-An detail article about the show and an early review can be found here.
+Compare with The Loud House, another show focusing on a large family that have alliterative names.
+A detailed article about the show and an early review can be found here.
 The German trailer for the series can be found here, the French one can be found here, and the English version of this trailer can be found here.
 The theme song can be found here.

 This show provide examples of: